-NHS Digital is the national provider of information, data and IT systems for health and social care and has a statutory responsibility for collecting data from across the health and social care system; it is currently responsible for approximately 90 national data collections.
-Recent developments in the legislative context include the updating of data protection legislation, and the enactment of the Health and Care Act 2022 which has implications for health information and national data collections.
+NHS Digital is the national provider of information, data and IT systems for health and social care and has a statutory responsibility for collecting data from across the health and social care system.
+Recent developments in the legislative context include the updating of data protection legislation, and the enactment of the Health and Care Act 2022.